clean-css/clean-css/README.md

 #### Caveats

 * Shorthand compacting is currently disabled when source maps are enabled, see [#399](https://github.com/GoalSmashers/clean-css/issues/399)
-* Sources inlined in source maps are not supported, see [#397](https://github.com/GoalSmashers/clean-css/issues/397)

 ### How to minify multiple files with API